ombulabs/blog/_posts/2016-05-13-a-comprehensive-guide-to-interacting-with-imap-using-ruby.markdown

 does this.

 After the connection is established, you can login using a couple of different ways.
-First, the most common way, using the email and the password:
+First, the most common way, using email and password:

 ```ruby
 [3] pry(main)> imap.login(email, password)